shopjs/shop.js/CONTRIBUTING.md

 ### Making a Change

-Once you have Node.js, the repository, and have installed dependencies are you almost ready to make your change.
-The only other thing before you start is to checkout the correct branch.
+Once you have Node.js, the repository, and have installed dependencies you are ready to make your change.
 Your change should be made directly to the branch in your fork, or to a branch in your fork made off of master.

 ### Submitting Your Change